abelectronicsuk/ABElectronics_Python_Libraries/IOZero32/README.md

 AB Electronics UK IO Zero 32 Python Library
 =====

-Python Library to use with IO Zero 32 Raspberry Pi expansion board from https://www.abelectronics.co.uk
+Python Library to use with IO Zero 32 Raspberry Pi expansion board from https://www.abelectronics.co.uk/p/86/io-zero-32

+The IO Zero 32 uses the NXP PCA9535 GPIO expander.

+For user guides and troubleshooting tips, please visit our knowledge base at https://www.abelectronics.co.uk/kb/article/1133/io-zero-32

 The example python files can be found in /ABElectronics_Python_Libraries/IOZero32/demos